-The current provision for income tax of the Group slightly increased due higher income tax of PDP and the resort for the period ended June 30, 2018.
+The current provision for income tax of the Group increased due higher taxable income of PDP and the Resort which reported higher profits for nine months of 2018.

-Noncontrolling Interests (statements of income)
+Noncontrolling Interests (statements of financial position)

-Increase was mainly due to share of minority shareholders in the higher net income of Seven Seas for six months of 2018.
+Increase was mainly due to share of minority shareholders in the higher net income of Seven Seas for nine months of 2018.